WICG/web-app-launch/sw_launch_event.md

 # `launch` Event Explainer

+Author: Marijn Kruisselbrink &lt;<mek@chromium.org>&gt;<br>
-Author: Matt Giuca &lt;<mgiuca@chromium.org>&gt;<br>
+Former Author: Matt Giuca &lt;<mgiuca@chromium.org>&gt;<br>
-Author: Eric Willigers &lt;<ericwilligers@chromium.org>&gt;<br>
+Former Author: Eric Willigers &lt;<ericwilligers@chromium.org>&gt;<br>
-Author: Jay Harris &lt;<harrisjay@chromium.org>&gt;<br>
+Former Author: Jay Harris &lt;<harrisjay@chromium.org>&gt;<br>
-Author: Raymes Khoury &lt;<raymes@chromium.org>&gt;
+Former Author: Raymes Khoury &lt;<raymes@chromium.org>&gt;

 Created: 2017-09-22
-Updated: 2019-05-27
+Updated: 2024-08-28

 ## Introduction and Motivation

-Currently web apps have no control over how they will be launched. e.g. they have no control over whether launches will happen in a new window/tab or an existing window/tab that the web app controls.
-This explainer proposes a new API for Service Workers that allows web applications to control which window/tab they will open in.
+The `launch_handler` manifest field gives web apps limited control over what should happen when a user launches their application.
+While the currently available options (`navigate-existing`, `navigate-new` and `focus-existing`) address many use cases, there are a few use cases where even more flexibility is desired.

+Both `navigate-existing` and `focus-existing` active the most recently used tab/window of an application, while sometimes an application might want to use a different tab or window to handle the navigation.
+While this behavior can be somewhat emulated with `focus-existing` by having javascript focus or navigate a different existing client, the fact that the "wrong" window gets activated first makes this a less than ideal user experience.
+In other words, the existing launch handler options handle single-window and arbitrary-many-window apps pretty well, they don't support multiple-but-limited windows.

-Examples of cases where this can be useful:
+Examples of such use cases:
-* A chat web app runs in a single window.
-Users may receive links to specific chat rooms to open in that app.
-Clicking a link to a chat room should focus the existing window and open the chat room rather than opening a new instance of the chat app.
-* A music player might be playing a track; if the user clicks a link to another track, instead of opening a new tab to the track (possibly playing music over the existing music), it could focus the existing tab, show the new track info but keep playing the old track in the background.
 * A document editor could allow a separate window for each document, but if the user clicks a link to a document that is already open in a window, focus that window instead of opening a duplicate.
-* A video player might be playing a video.
-If the user clicks an external link to a second video, that video could be queued instead of interrupting playback.
+* A chat web app might sometimes be embedded in a different (same origin) app.
+Some links to specific chat rooms should activate the already open app rather than open a new chat specific window.

 In some cases, web apps may not want to open a new window at all, and may be content to show a notification. e.g.
 * A "`magnet:`" URL is handled by a torrent client, which automatically starts downloading the file, showing a notification but not opening a new window or tab.